 As part of a review of all 67 counties’ election policies, the news organizations found that some voters had the opportunity to fix mail ballots with technical errors while others did not.
 The disparity disenfranchised hundreds of people.

 In Pennsylvania, the governor and legislature broadly set election rules, but county officials also make important decisions like whether or not to offer drop boxes.
 These different decisions result in a patchwork of election policies across the state.

-To unpack these disparities, Spotlight PA is hosting a free panel on Pennsylvania’s unequal election policies and how they impact voters.
+To unpack these disparities, Spotlight PA hosted a free panel on Pennsylvania’s unequal election policies and how they impact voters.
+Watch the discussion below.

 Kate Huangpu, government reporter, Spotlight PA

 Lisa Schaefer, executive director, County Commissioners Association of Pennsylvania

 Jeff Greenburg, senior advisor on election administration, Committee of Seventy

 Susan Gobreski, chair of Government Policy Committee, League of Women Voters of Pennsylvania

 » Spotlight PA’s events operate on a “pay-what-you-can” honor system.
 If you value this public-service event, pay it forward and contribute any amount to Spotlight PA now so we can keep our programming free for everyone: spotlightpa.org/donate.